top of page

 If it's just a few things, you can set them out where they can see them.

-Sometimes I put the categories in boxes or baskets and take them to them so they can sit comfortably and sort.
-Whatever it takes to get it done!
+Sometimes I put the categories in boxes or baskets and invite them to sit comfortably and sort.

 I often start by holding things up for them to see, and eventually they get comfortable doing it on their own.